 When patient outcomes improve, they also motivate staff and raise clinic morale.
 By concentrating on the triple aim, you also can make value-based care work for you and your staff.
 The triple aim looks at:

 - Optimized population health goals

 Those goals, incidentally, run parallel with goals set forward in reimbursement models.

 The IT Conundrum

 According to a new survey, the biggest issue for IT professionals is using patient data advantageously during the transition to an outcome-reimbursement model.
-The second major issue is poor electronic health-record inoperability.
+The second major issue is poor electronic health record inoperability.

 The ever-changing landscape of healthcare in America means IT professionals must also be compliance experts and trained to change the technology they use based on current reporting rules.
-It is no longer enough simply to understand servers and data protections.
+It is no longer enough simply to understand servers and data protection.

 That is why so many providers collaborate with third-party vendors.
 A good healthcare consulting firm has expertise when it comes to:

 - Bringing IT up-to-task routinely to meet new requirements